-The Company's headquarters is located in an office building owned by a partnership (6715 Kenilworth Avenue Partnership).
-The owners of the partnership are the Company's Chief Executive Officer, who has a 51% interest in the partnership and his wife, who has a 49% interest in the partnership.
-The Company paid \$0.6 million in 2011, 2010 and 2009 in rent and related costs (including taxes and utilities) to this partnership under a lease that expires in August 2013.
-The dollar value of the Company's Chief Executive Officer's interest and his wife's interest in the lease payments for the years December 31, 2011, 2010 and 2009 was approximately one-half of the amounts for each period.
-If the Company's Chief Executive Officer's interest is combined with that of his wife then the total dollar value of his interest in the lease payments for the years December 31, 2010 and 2009 was the payment amount.
+The Company's headquarters is located in an office building owned by Niobium LLC (a successor to 6715 Kenilworth Avenue Partnership).
+The two owners of the company are the Company's Chief Executive Officer, who has a 51% interest in the partnership and his wife who has a 49% interest.
+The Company paid \$0.6 million in 2012, 2011 and in 2010 for rent and related costs (including taxes and utilities) to this company, respectively.
+In November 2012, the lease was extended an additional two years through August 31, 2015.
+The Company's audit committee reviews and approves all transactions with related parties.